 However, if you’re editing an interview and need to pick up the pace because the subject has left pauses between phrases, then you might need 10sec or 20sec of B roll to cover all those individual cuts.
 If you do require that much B roll you might be better off using two or three pieces of B roll to beep up the visual interest.

-So if you have doubts over the length of your B-roll, get a second opinion.
+So if you have doubts about the length of your B-roll, get a second opinion.

 Why is B-roll important?